+ Is Bayshore a Boston Qualifier?

 + What kind of spectator support can I expect?

 A: Traverse City is a small town so we don’t make any claims to being a Chicago or Boston in terms of crowds.
 You can expect great support at key points along the course, and from citizens offering their own water, music, etc.

-A: Friends and family CANNOT ride along with you.
+A: Friends and family CANNOT ride or run along with you.
 We need to limit all possible traffic on the course and ask you to provide your friends and family with the spectator maps available at registration.
 With Center Road being closed, spectators should refer to the map to determine where they will have access to the course.
-Course marshals are given the authority to disqualify you if they determine if you are associated with a bike or car on the course.
+Course marshals are given the authority to disqualify you if they determine if you are associated with a bike, unregistered runner, or car on the course.

 A: Traverse City is a major Midwest tourist destination with many hotels and motels in all price ranges.
 Many are within a short distance to the start/finish.
 For assistance in finding suitable accommodations, we suggest that you contact the Traverse City Visitors and Convention Bureau.
 Here is a link to their website.

 + Where does the money raised at Bayshore go?

 A: Bayshore is the largest event put on by Traverse City Track Club.
 Money raised is used to sponsor running and health-related activities throughout the greater Grand Traverse Area.
 Click here for more information.